sahilrajput03/mongo-quick/Readme.md

 # mongo-quick (@development stage)

-The motive of this library is to just jump start with moongoose without much crucial  logging for saving data, deleting collections, making models, etc.
+The motive of this library is to just jump start with mongoose without much crucial  logging for saving data, deleting collections, making models, etc.

-This library is in developement state, so use it for just testing and suggest some features.
+This library is in development state, so use it for just testing and suggest some features.
 In future, I'll push the code to github, so we can make this better by collaboration.

 ## • Install this library via, `npm i mongo-quick`

 ## • Define a .env file and put `MONGO_DB_URI=mongodb://localhost/testdb` there(otherwise it won't connect to mongodb).
-I have set it up with localdb, but you can use any online/offline mongodb
+I have set it up with local db, but you can use any online/offline mongodb

 **Quick tip:**